 - Create a sliding request as users scroll on your site

 - Ask for their emails when they finish reading like Buzzfeed does:

 And I’m going to stop here because you got the point.
 Figure out which ones work for you and implement them.

 7. Reduce friction

 Or use progressive fields in forms.
-Let users initiate with a 2-step optin.
+Let users enter with a 2-step optin.

-You also want to make sure there’s no usability or accessibility issue with forms to diminish friction.
+You also want to make sure there are no usability or accessibility issues with forms to diminish friction.
 A good way of making sure of it is to run tests like A/B testing or do a CRO audit.